-The Type 2 Diabetes Sourcebook includes an in-depth listing of the major drugs used in diabetes treatment, tips for checking and managing blood sugar, an explanation of laboratory tests and how they are evaluated, stress-reduction techniques, tips for saving money on supplies as well as methods of dealing with common social problems encountered by people with diabetes.
-The popular third edition contains a useful new chapter on children with diabetes, a quick look at alternative therapies, and a listing of print and Internet resources.
+The Type 2 Diabetes Sourcebook includes an in-depth listing of major drugs used in diabetes treatment, tips for checking and managing blood sugar, an explanation of laboratory tests and how they are evaluated, stress-reduction techniques, tips for saving money on supplies as well as methods of dealing with common social problems encountered by people with diabetes.
+The third edition contains a useful new chapter on children with diabetes, a quick look at alternative therapies, and a listing of print and Internet resources.

 Co-author Terry Zierenberg, R.N., C.D.E., is a diabetes care expert whose wide experience includes managing a large diabetes care program for a major Los Angeles area hospital.

 “The Type 2 Diabetes Sourcebook is a superb resource for all people with type 2 diabetes.
 This informative book addresses two of the most important health problems in the United States – the obesity epidemic, and the frightening increase in type 2 diabetes in children.
 Parents and grandparents with type 2 diabetes can use this book to educate themselves about what is often a family disease and help their children and grandchildren enjoy a healthy life.”

 --Francine Kaufman, M.D., Past President, American Diabetes Association

 “The kind of book for which the word “compendium” was invented, this is a straightforward, thorough resource book with something about everything.
 Written by David Drum and Terry Zierenberg, R.N., C.D.E., it contains an amazing amount of information about all aspects of diabetes, well organized and clearly presented.”